vectordotdev/vector/docs/content/en/guides/advanced/wasm-hello.md

 that the cost of a WASM call is typically under 10ns, so unless you're truly pushing Vector to its limits already, you shouldn't notice a dip in performance.

-## Cook your environment & kick the wheels
+## Cook your environment and kick the wheels

 In order to develop and test a WASM plugin for Vector, you'll need to do two things: